yuanyue-liu-group/EDI/docs/source/index.rst

 Welcome to EDI's documentation!
 ===================================

-**EDI** (/'edi/) is a software that performs first principle calculation of Electron-Defect Interactionn.
+**EDI** (/'edi/) is a software that performs first principle calculation of Electron-Defect Interaction.
 It is based on DFT, and supports postprocessing of charge carrier mobility calculation.